lokyoung/vuejs-paginate/README.md

 Vue.component('paginate', Paginate)
 ```

-PS: For version <= 0.5.0, use `Vue.use(Paginate)` to register the component after import the package.
+*Note*: For version <= 0.5.0, use `Vue.use(Paginate)` to register the component after import the package.
 But recommend to use the latest version now.

 ### CDN